small, The Zookeeper’s Wife:

 SPOILER ALERT!
 This article contains a lot of information that will spoil the movie for you.
 You probably don’t want to continue before seeing it (unless you know the story anyway).

-If you want to know the whole story, listen to our podcast by clicking the image below.
+If you want to know the whole story, listen to our podcast from Stories From The Eastern West by clicking the player below:

 For our fact check, we went for the best possible sources: the diary of its main character – Antonina Żabińska (published as a novel after World War II, entitled People and Animals) and we went to the actual villa where it all happened, which still stands in the Warsaw Zoo today, and talked to people from the Panda Foundation, the keepers of the Żabiński family story.
 Here is what we learned:

 1. Getting Jews out of the Warsaw Ghetto in a truck under leftover food

 Nothing like this ever took place and not only would that be absolutely impossible but also drastically conflicts with how the Żabiński family operated.
 They were extremely cautious and unbelievably disciplined, and everything they did was always perfectly planned.
 Such a simple trick would never work as the ghetto was heavily guarded and the guards did much more than look casually under the blankets.
 Moreover, the Żabińskis did not work alone; they cooperated closely with the Jewish Combat Organisation and the Polish Underground State and its military units.
 We’ll come back later to how Jews were really led out of the ghetto.